-Romania: EC accepts Transgaz’ commitments to facilitate gas exports from Romania9.
-March 2020. / SEE Energy News
+Romania: EC accepts Transgaz’ commitments to facilitate gas exports from Romania, SEE Energy News

 The European Commission (EC) launched a formal investigation in June 2017 to assess whether Transgaz infringed EU antitrust rules by restricting exports of natural gas from Romania.
 In particular, the Commission was concerned that Transgaz may have carried out such restrictions by: underinvesting in or delaying construction of infrastructure for gas exports; interconnection tariffs for gas exports that made exports commercially unviable and by using unfounded technical arguments as a pretext for restricting exports.
 The EC announced that it has made commitments offered by Romanian natural gas transmission system operator Transgaz legally binding under EU antitrust rules.
 The company will make available to the market significant firm capacities for natural gas exports from Romania to neighboring member states, in particular Hungary and Bulgaria.

 These restrictions may have maintained or created barriers to the cross-border flow of natural gas from Romania, one of the EU’s largest natural gas producers, to Hungary and Bulgaria, contrary to the objective of an integrated Energy Union where energy flows freely across borders directed by competitive forces and based on the best possible use of resources.

 Following the opening of the formal investigation, Transgaz offered commitments to address the Commission’s concerns.
 The final commitments will ensure that market participants can access significant volumes of export capacities via the interconnection points between Romania and neighboring member states.
 More specifically, Transgaz has committed: